p-paf/p-paf-lectures/lec3/lec3.md

 Hint: Throw away you computer, take a notebook instead

 ## Introducing to Haskell
 Functions and Types collectively encompass almost all of FP concepts.
-We'll begin with "fun"ctions.
+We'll begin with "fun"ctions after a small aside on types.
+Types are a name for a group of values that have similar properties, for e.g. 'Z' of type character, while 7 belongs to type integer.
+This definition should suffice for the contents of this lecture but we'll be covering types in depth later.
+For more reading you can check the references section.

 You can think of Haskell functions as algebraic expression with labels.
 Conventionally functions definition is preceded by a functional declaration, a statement the declares the type of the function.
+The declaration is not mandatory but aids in reasoning.

 ```Haskell
 f :: X -> Y  -- is the declaration of a function in Haskell